In an effort to keep DHS.gov current, the archive contains outdated information that may not reflect current policy or programs.

 The curtain will rise on the federal government’s largest cybersecurity research and development (R&D) showcase in mid-July.

 The 2017 Cyber Security R&D Showcase and Technical Workshop is scheduled for July 11-13 at Washington, D.C.’s Mayflower Hotel.
-This annual technology showcase event—sponsored by the DHS Science and Technology Directorate’s (S&T) Cyber Security Division (CSD)—is expected to draw 1,000 government, industry and academia cybersecurity professionals from the U.S. and abroad over three days.
+This annual technology showcase event—sponsored by the Department of Homeland Security (DHS) Science and Technology Directorate’s (S&T) Cyber Security Division (CSD)—is expected to draw 1,000 government, industry and academia cybersecurity professionals from the U.S. and abroad over three days.

 “This year’s R&D Showcase and Technical Workshop is shaping up to be the best yet,” said CSD Division Director Dr. Douglas Maughan.
 “We’re excited to share our researchers’ incredible work with the entire cybersecurity community.”
 CSD is part of DHS S&T’s Homeland Security Advanced Research Projects Agency.